 00:10:55 Arthur A. Busch

 And some great people have worked there, as you said.
-Larry Foster, Franklin, and many good coaches, including Mr. Lacey, one of my favorites.
+Larry Foster, Franklin, and many good coaches, including Mr. Lacey, who's one of my favorites.
 Anyway, he's right up there with Jack Pratt in my mind as one of the best coaches.

 But let me go on from there.

 You hung around Beecher for a long time, but you went to Michigan State.
 A wonderful place to go to college.

 00:11:20 Marquise Gray